alisaraa/alisaraa.github.io/_posts/2019-08-06-snowflake.md

 I know what you’re thinking: Snowflake doesn’t enforce constraints, next.
 Not so fast.
 Whenever I think about declaring constraints in a database that does not enforce them (looking at you too, Redshift), I think about the Baz Luhrmann quote from Everybody’s Free: “Read the directions, even if you don’t follow them.” (https://genius.com/Baz-luhrmann-everybodys-free-to-wear-sunscreen-lyrics)

-I know Snowflake doesn’t do the work for you, but the primary key of a table is still metadata, and Snowflake store metadata.
+I know Snowflake doesn’t do the work for you, but the primary key of a table is still metadata, and Snowflake stores metadata.
 If you declare a primary key in the DDL, you can find the primary key from a table by querying:

 ``` DESC TABLE cats ```